eclab/grains/README.md

 ## Elements

-A Euclidian trigger sequencer with up to 32 steps and both forward and backward sequences and other options.
+A Euclidian trigger sequencer with up to 32 steps and both forward and backward sequences and various other options.

 Status: Working